 Avoid fines

-Essential clauses for your Data Processing Agreement
+Essential clauses for your Data Processing Agreement (with examples)

 A robust DPA contains specific clauses to regulate processing by third parties and minimise risks associated with it.
 Though you can customise your agreement according to your needs, try not to miss the ones given below.